 Try to set aside time for yourself

-If you get a break to relax then you are more likely to be able to cope with everything.
+Taking a break to relax means you are more likely to be able to cope.
 Take 10 minutes to have a bath, read a magazine or talk to a friend.
 Don’t spend time feeling guilty about the jobs that “should be done” when your child is asleep.
 Use some of this time to relax and do something you enjoy.

-Try to eat well.
-This can be difficult for busy parents but the Change4Life (External link) has lots of ideas for simple and quick recipes and tips to stay fit and healthy.
+This can be difficult for busy parents but NHS Healthier Families (www.nhs.uk/healthier-families) has lots of ideas for simple and quick recipes and tips to stay fit and healthy.

 Get together with other parents and their children

-Your child will enjoy the company of another child and you will enjoy some adult conversation.
+Your child will enjoy the company of other children and you will enjoy some adult conversation.
 There may be groups in your area where you can meet other parents and where your child will have some fun.
-Your Family Information Service will be able to tell you what’s on in your area.
-You can contact them by telephone on 0300 123 7777.

 If you feel anger getting the better of you it may help to:

-Try to breathe out the tension.
-Try to breathe out longer than your breathe in.
-Anger can make you breathe in more than out.
+- Try to breathe out the tension.
+Try to breathe out longer than you breathe in.

-Work it off.
+- Work it off.
 Exercise can help you deal with stress-related anger.
 Try swimming, walking, running or yoga.
-You can put your child in their push chair and go for a walk to let off steam.
+You could put your child in their pushchair and go for a walk to let off steam.

-Ask yourself "Is it really worth getting angry about?".
-Is it about what your child has done or is it about feeling stressed?
+- Ask yourself "Is it really worth getting angry about?"
+Is it about what your child has done or is it about you feeling stressed?

-Try not to bottle things up.
-It may help to talk it over with a friend or family.
-Or talk to other parents – it can be helpful to share experiences and tips.
+- Try not to bottle things up.
+It may help to talk it over with a friend of family or talk to other parents.
+It can be helpful to share experiences and tips.

 - Think whether there are some underlying feelings making you angry.
 If you feel angry in spite of everything you have tried, it may be worth getting some advice.
 It may help talking it through with a counsellor or getting some advice on managing your anger.
-You could speak with your GP about this or talk to the Family Information Service for services in your area.
+You could speak to your GP about this.
 Alternatively you may find these helplines useful:

 - C.A.L.L.
-Helpline (External link) 0800 132 737 (24 hour service) - Community Advice and Listening Line - (or text ‘help’ to text 81066).
+Helpline (www.callhelpline.org.uk) on 0800 132 737 (24 hour service) - Community Advice and Listening Line - (or text ‘help’ to text 81066).
 This is a confidential helpline which offers emotional support on mental health and related matters.

-- Samaritans (External link) on 08457 90 90 90 (confidential 24 hour service), Email: email@example.com.
+- Samaritans (www.samaritans.org) - call on 116 123 (confidential 24 hour service).
 You can get in touch about anything that’s troubling you, no matter how large or small the issue.